RESEARCH

 See my Political Studies article reprinted in The Democracy Reader, co-edited by Bob Talisse

-I am now working on a book titled Dialogues in Democracy (under contract, by invitation from Routledge Philosophy) in which I survey and analyze criticisms to the democratic ideal from elitist as well as radical corners.
+My book Dialogues in Democracy (by invitation from Routledge Philosophy) is forthcoming in December of 2024.
+In it, I survey and analyze criticisms to the democratic ideal from elitist as well as radical corners.
 The writing is structured in the background of a Socratic dialogue of sorts, in which the narrator describes reasons for valuing democracy as well as different understandings of the ideal and its institutional implications.
 Her main task is to respond to the critical questions posed by three “objectors” that interrupt her explications.
 There are three objectors in the dialogue because I concentrate on three general critical challenges to democracy: The elitist one (suspicious of the people’s capacities to self-govern), the lottocratic one (suspicious of elections and supportive of randomized mechanisms to choose public officials), and the egalitarian-participatory one (suspicious of non-inclusionary representation and sympathetic to more direct participation and power-altering institutions).
 Some objections straddle these lines and are offered by any one one of the three critics.
 The three critics’ names are Platinicus, Lotto, and Inclusivus.

 My research also includes work on distributive justice and welfare state philosophy.
 In my book Self-Realization and Justice: A Liberal Perfectionist Defense of Freedom from Employment (Routledge Studies in Philosophy), I explore the ethics of a right to meaningful leisure from an Aristotelian perspective-- also informed by the thought of Karl Marx and JS Mill-- and its possible implementation in the form of a Basic Income and a Participation Income.
 In the backdrop of contemporary theories of equality, my first book suggests that we should view self-realization (inspired by the notion of "eudaimonia") as an object of fair distribution in society.
 The book asks: How can society be rearranged so as to make social contribution compatible with self-realization?
 My approach offers a critical view of capitalist markets that distribute the value of estimable activities unjustly and undervalue useful contributions outside of paid employment; but it also sets itself apart from value neutrality approaches that highlight a right "to go surfing."
 My work on Labor and Justice also includes an account of why a uniform Basic Income is inconsistent with justice since the wealthy do not deserve or need assistance from the State.